 It’s important to remember that the ASA considers not only the content of an ad, but also the context in which it appears and ads should never present an unhealthy body image as aspirational.

-In these cases, the ads were clearly targeted at and likely to appeal to young people.
+In the Drop Dead Clothing and YSL cases above, the ads were clearly targeted at and likely to appeal to young people.
 Because of this, and the depiction of the models in the ad, the ASA felt they were likely to impress upon their audience that the images were representative of the people who might wear the advertisers clothing, and as being something to aspire to.
+That said, it's not only ads for clothing that should take care with their imagery.

 For more, see our guidance on Body Image and if you’d like a view on whether your non-broadcast advertising is treading the right line, go ahead and contact our Copy Advice team for fast and free advice.